DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/oled.md

 - Flux (preferably halogen free flux)
 - Thermal paste (preferably non-conductive)
 - Isopropyl Alcohol (preferably 95-99% IPA)
-- Your modchip
+- Your modchip (including the SoC ribbon cable)
 - Kapton tape (optional, but recommended)
 - A dental pick or other thin and sharp tool (to scrape away the top layer of the PCB for the B point)
-- Toothpicks/Q tips (to remove the thermal paste between the capacitors)
+- Toothpicks/Q-tips (to remove the thermal paste between the capacitors on the SoC)
 - Soldering tin (leaded is recommended, unleaded will work depending on your skill level)
 - A fume extractor (for your own health and safety)
 - A microscope (optional but recommended)